AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/software-management.md

 ## Health monitoring

 The `Edge Data Store & Adapters Systems` page displays a list of system digital twins.
 Each system twin is a virtual representation of an actual system that is currently writing health data to the selected namespace.
 You can review health information for systems, including the current status of each system and when it last communicated with AVEVA Data Hub.
 Use sort and filter functionality to navigate system twins to pinpoint problems and identify gaps in data collection.
 View detailed health information for your systems to understand their overall health.
-Digital twins are also created for PI Interfaces that send health data to AVEVA Data Hub, and can be used to monitor PI Interface health.

 ## Configuration management